Publication bias: Definition

 Publication bias occurs when the publication of research results depends not just on the quality of the research but also on the hypothesis tested, and the significance and direction of effects detected.
 The subject was first discussed in 1959 by statistician Theodore Sterling to refer to fields in which "successful" research is more likely to be published.
 As a result, "the literature of such a field consists in substantial part of false conclusions resulting from errors of the first kind in statistical tests of significance".
 In the worst case, false conclusions could canonize as being true if the publication rate of negative results is too low.

-Publication bias is sometimes called the file-drawer effect, or file-drawer problem.
-This term suggests that results not supporting the hypotheses of researchers often go no further than the researchers' file drawers, leading to a bias in published research.
+One effect of publication bias is sometimes called the file-drawer effect, or file-drawer problem.
+This term suggests that negative results, those that do not support the initial hypotheses of researchers are often "filed away" and go no further than the researchers' file drawers, leading to a bias in published research.
 The term "file drawer problem" was coined by psychologist Robert Rosenthal in 1979.

 Positive-results bias, a type of publication bias, occurs when authors are more likely to submit, or editors are more likely to accept, positive results than negative or inconclusive results.
 Outcome reporting bias occurs when multiple outcomes are measured and analyzed, but the reporting of these outcomes is dependent on the strength and direction of its results.
 A generic term coined to describe these post-hoc choices is HARKing ("Hypothesizing After the Results are Known").